NatJaden/phase-1-project/README.md

 Any cards added , deleted , upvoted or downvoted is updated both in the UI and the server

+## Inspirations
+This project drew insportaion from the 'WEEK 3:MONDAY' canvas content

 ## Help

 If you encounter any problems reach out to me on: [https://github.com/NatJaden]